 Northward real estate guide & listings for sale

-There is a vast selection of green spaces in Northward.
-Public green spaces, including Springwood Park, are especially well-spread out and there are a few of them close by for residents to check out, making it easy to access them.
-Finally, since there are few pedestrians, this neighbourhood remains relatively quiet; however there can be higher levels of noise for those who are around Highway 85 or the railway line.
+There is a great variety of green spaces in Northward.
+Public green spaces, including Springwood Park, are especially well-distributed and there are a few of them close by for residents to explore, which makes it easy to reach them.
+Lastly, this part of the city remains relatively quiet, as there are few people out and about on the streets; however noise levels are higher closer to Highway 85 or the railway line.